Skip to main content

 Donations and Givebutter

 Donation buttons load Givebutter’s widget or take you to their experience.
-Payment and donor recordkeeping happen under Givebutter’s privacy policy, not on our static pages.
+Payment and donor recordkeeping happen under Givebutter’s privacy policy, not through our program forms.
 Review their terms before completing a transaction.

 Sharing

 We do not sell your personal information.
-We share information only as needed to operate the site (hosting, optional email delivery), when you choose to email us, when required by law, or when partner listings are published with explicit permission.
+We share information only as needed to operate the site and programs, when you choose to email us, when required by law, or when partner listings are published with explicit permission.

 Retention